Docs Menu

 2

-Use the following procedures to grant programmatic access to an organization either through API keys or a service account.
+Use the following procedures to grant programmatic access to an organization either through a service account or API keys.
 To learn more about these two authentication methods, see Atlas Administration API Authentication.

 To perform the following actions, you must have Organization Owner access to Atlas.